2 Robert Speck Parkway, Suite #708 Mississauga, ON, L4Z 1H8 Office 905-766-0888

 Under the provisions of the North American Free Trade Agreement (NAFTA), Canadian citizens can make application at a port-of-entry or, in the alternative, to a Bureau of Citizenship and Immigration Services (BCIS) Regional Service Center.
 Non-Canadian nationals must make an application through a BCIS Regional Service Center, in advance, and are subject to visa issuance by the appropriate Consulate or Embassy based on approval at a U.S. Regional Service Center.

-Our lawyers can discuss your business needs to determine if the L category is appropriate for you.
+Our lawyers can discuss with you, your business needs to determine if the L category is appropriate for you.
 We can assist and prepare all submission materials and advise as to the appropriate place of application, whether it be at a port-of-entry, pre-flight inspection or BCIS Regional Service Center.
 We also prepare applicants for interviews or to make application at port-of-entry or pre-flight inspection.